gabrieldansereau/betadiversity-hotspots/doc/committee-doc.md

 explaining variation, and offer intrinsic testing metrics [@Fran10a].
 However, while those methods might return more accurate predictions, they do not implicitly model other drivers of species distribution, among which species interactions and functional niche.
-Integrating those factors might prove more difficult given our dataset and our focus Warblers species, as no appropriate information on their interaction is available, to our knowledge.
+Integrating those factors might prove more difficult given our dataset and our focus on Warblers species, as no appropriate information on their interaction is available.
 Joint species distribution models (JSDMs) might be an interesting way to encompass those, as they attempt to model species co-occurrence, rather than the distribution of single species [@PollTing14].
-A different taxonomic group and dataset with more details on interactions could also be used.
+Also, a different taxonomic group and dataset with more details on interactions could simply be used.
-On the other hand, finding a method that could be applied to any taxonomic group, especially those well represented in large citizen-contributed datasets, would be most useful for research and conservation purposes.
+On the other hand, a method that could be applied to any taxonomic group, especially those well represented in large citizen-contributed datasets, would be most useful for research and conservation purposes.

 ### 7. Climate Change Scenarios and Temporal Beta Diversity

-We aim to apply our method to environmental conditions from IPCC climate change scenarios, first to model community compositions after climate change on continuous scales through SDMs, and then to identify the sites where the community has changed in the most exceptional ways.
+We aim to apply our method to environmental conditions from IPCC climate change scenarios.
+First, community compositions after climate change could be modelled on continuous scales through SDMs.
+Second, we could identify the sites where the community has changed in the most exceptional ways.
-This can be seen from the variation in LCBD values, but also through temporal beta diversity indices (TBI) [@Lege19].
+This identification can be done by looking at the variation in LCBD values, but also through the use of temporal beta diversity indices (TBI) [@Lege19].
 TBI indices allow to study changes in community composition through time from repeated surveys at given sites.
-Whereas LCBD values essentially measure the contribution to beta diversity of each site compared to all others, TBI measure changes in community composition for a single site between two surveys, and can also be decomposed into species losses and gains [@Lege19].
-Moreover, TBI can be tested for significance using a permutation test.
+Whereas LCBD values essentially measure the contribution to beta diversity of one site compared to all others, TBI measure changes in community composition site-wise between two surveys.
+Moreover, TBI indices can be decomposed into species losses and gains, and can be tested for significance using a permutation test [@Lege19].
+An approach similar to that of
-An approach similar to that of @LegeCond19 would be most interesting to follow.
+@LegeCond19 would be interesting to follow in our case.
-First, they computed LCBD indices and compared the sites that were significant for two surveys 30 years apart, highlighting a swamp region where important changes seemed to have occurred.
+First, they computed LCBD indices and compared the location of the sites with exceptional compositions between two surveys 30 years apart.
+The comparison showed that important changes seemed to have occurred in a specific swamp region.
 Then, they used TBI indices to confirm the sites with significant changes, decompose these changes into losses and gains, and identify the species that had changed the most.
-Such an approach could be highly informative with our data, although the permutation tests and corrections to apply might cause problems given the number of sites implied in our study.
+An approach such as this one could be highly informative with our data, although the permutation tests and corrections required might cause some problems given the number of sites in our study.

 The possibility of using climate change scenarios in the SDMs also needs to be assessed.
 We did not try to download nor find the appropriate data for now.
-Interpolated variables are sometimes different than those used in Worldclim 2.0.
-Therefore, the SDM models and predictions might have to be different too, and potentially less reliable.
+However, interpolated climate change variables are sometimes different than the ones in WorldClim.
+Therefore, the SDM models to use and the resulting predictions might have to be different too, and potentially less reliable.
 Nonetheless, we believe it will be possible to do some kind of time analysis linking beta diversity, climate change and species distribution modelling, and that it could return highly informative results for conservation purposes.

 ## Preliminary Results

-Our preliminary results mainly consisted of comparisons between the raw occurrence data and the SDM predictions for the four following elements: single-species distribution ([@fig:sp_raw; @fig:sp_sdm]), species richness ([@fig:richness_raw; @fig:richness_sdm]), LCBD coefficients ([@fig:lcbd_raw;
+Our preliminary results consisted of comparisons between the raw occurrence data and the SDM predictions for the four following elements: single-species distribution ([@fig:sp_raw; @fig:sp_sdm]), species richness ([@fig:richness_raw; @fig:richness_sdm]), LCBD coefficients ([@fig:lcbd_raw;
-@fig:lcbd_sdm]), and the relationship between the species richness and LCBD coefficients ([@fig:relation_raw; @fig:relation_sdm]).
+@fig:lcbd_sdm]), as well as the relationship between the species richness and LCBD coefficients ([@fig:relation_raw; @fig:relation_sdm]).
 Two main results emerged from them:
 1) the models provided seemingly valid and relevant results for poorly sampled regions, both expected species-poor and species-rich ones, and 2) there was an association between species richness and LCBD coefficients partially confirming the relationship shown in